-(6) The comment on Article 3 of the Corporate Governance Code states in this regard that "parents, children, the spouse who is not legally separated, the companion living together and family members living together with a person, who could not be considered as an independent director, should be judged theoretically as being not independent".
+(0) The comment on Article 3 of the Corporate Governance Code states in this regard that "parents, children, the spouse who is not legally separated, the companion living together and family members living together with a person, who could not be considered as an independent director, should be judged theoretically as being not independent".

-()) This column indicates the directors' attendance at me etings of, respectively, the boar rd of directors and the co mmittees (specifically, the e number of meetings at ttended by the person in question out of the to tal number of meetings that he/she could have attended d).
-All absences were adequate ly justified.
+() This column indicates the directors' attendance at meetings of, respectively, the board of directors and the committees (specifically, the number of meetings attended by the person in question out of the total number of meetings that he/she could have attended).